phrsampaio/deft-funnel/README.md

 sampaio.phillipe at gmail.com

 ## Main references

+Please refer to the following papers if you make use of any part of this code in your research:

+* [Ph.
+R. Sampaio,
+"DEFT-FUNNEL: an open-source global optimization solver for constrained grey-box and black-box problems", arXiv:1912.12637, 2019.](https://arxiv.org/abs/1912.12637)

 * [Ph.
 R. Sampaio and Ph.
 L. Toint,
 "Numerical experience with a derivative-free trust-funnel method for nonlinear optimization problems with general nonlinear constraints", Optimization Methods and Software, 31(3), pages 511-534, 2016.](https://www.tandfonline.com/doi/abs/10.1080/10556788.2015.1135919)